StarRocks/starrocks/docs/using_starrocks/External_table.md

 > Note: The URI must include the name of the target database.
 For example, in the preceding code example, `jdbc_test` is the name of the target database that you want to connect.

-* `driver_url`:  the download URL of the JDBC driver used by the target database.
+* `driver_url`:  the download URL of the JDBC driver JAR package.
+An HTTP URL or file URL is supported.
+For example, `https://repo1.maven.org/maven2/org/postgresql/postgresql/42.3.3/postgresql-42.3.3.jar` or `file:///home/disk1/postgresql-42.3.3.jar`.

-* `driver_class`: the class name of the JDBC driver used by the target database.
+* `driver_class`: the class name of the JDBC driver.
 The class names of common xxx are as follows:
   * MySQL: com.mysql.jdbc.Driver (MySQL 5.x and earlier), com.mysql.cj.jdbc.Driver (MySQL 6.x and later)
   * SQL Server: com.microsoft.sqlserver.jdbc.SQLServerDriver
   * Oracle: oracle.jdbc.driver.OracleDriver